Qualitative Data Analysis

 - The role of reflexivity and ethics in analysis.

-This introductory course will be of value to researchers who already have a basic understanding of qualitative research methods but who wish to delve into the method of qualitative data analysis in more depth.
-It provides a basic overview of the principles of qualitative analysis and also more in-depth knowledge of how to conduct thematic analysis.
+This advanced course will be of value to researchers who already have a basic understanding of qualitative research methods but who wish to delve into the method of qualitative data analysis in more depth.
+It provides a basic overview of the principles of qualitative analysis, and also more in-depth knowledge of how to conduct thematic analysis.

 Website and registration: